Director of Community Philanthropy

 - communications/community engagement Seattle, WA

-- community administrator Seattle, WA
+- community partners Seattle, WA

 - community outreach liaison Seattle, WA

-- community specialist Seattle, WA
+- director community engagement Seattle, WA